Jointome/nifi/ArchSW-docs/README_EN.md

 #NiFi

 NiFi is a graphical interface designed to automatic data flows between different computer, networks, even when the protocols differ.
 Apache NiFi is a dataflow system based on the concepts of flow-based programming.
 It supports powerful and scalable directed graphs of data routing, transformation, and system mediation logic.
-NiFi has a web-based user interface for design, control, feedback, and monitoring of dataflows [1].
+NiFi has a web-based user interface for design, control, feedback, and monitoring of dataflows.

+####Terminology

+- **FlowFile:**

+Unit of data moving through the system;

+Is made up of two parts: Attributes and Content.
+The Content is the User Data itself.
+Attributes 	are key-value pairs that are associated with the User Data.

+- **Processor**

+Perform the work;

+Is responsible for creating, sending, receiving, transforming, routing, splitting, merging, and 	processing FlowFiles.

+- **Connection**

+Links between processors;

+Queues that cam be dynamically prioritized.

+- **Process Group**

+Set of processors and their connections;

+Receive data via input ports, send data via output ports

 ###Diagrams